 Your personal assistant would also be obliged to pass on information if you have broken the law or if they believe you intend to break the law.

 There is also information you need to hold on your personal assistant.
 This should be kept securely so that other people cannot access it.
 If a personal assistant breaks a confidence this should be treated as a disciplinary matter.
-Further details about gross misconduct are included in the templates booklet.
+Further details about gross misconduct is available from ACAS www.acas.org.uk.

 Other things to consider